mikegoatly/lifti/docs/content/en/docs/Searching/lifti-query-syntax.md

 Same as Near Following (`~>`) except there are no constraints on how far apart the words can be.

 `cheese > cake` will match any text where `"cheese"` precedes `"cake"` in a given field.

+## Escaping search text

+Use a backslash `\` when you want to explicitly search for a character that clashes with the query syntax.
+For example, `A\=B` will search for a single token containing exactly "A=B", rather than attempting to perform a field restricted search.